alicemunsal/dohex/DoHex2.md

 ## Project Structure

-Project structure doesn't tend to be Well organized and consistent project structure reduces developer cognitive load and development time, increases readability and maintainability.
+Well organized and consistent project structure reduces developer cognitive load and development time, increases readability and maintainability.
 Also it reflects your architectural decisions and designs.
 Thus it can help you to reduce the model-code gap[^5]

 Also it reflects software architecture well.
 - maintainability